DIYgod/RSSHub/docs/en/joinus/README.md

     itunes_category: '', // Channel category
     image: '', // Channel's image
     description: '', // The feed description
+    language: '', // The language of the channel
     item: [
         // An item of the feed
         {
             title: '', // The item title
+            author: '', // Author of the article
+            category: '', // Article category
+            // category: [''], // Multiple category
-            description: '', // The item content
+            description: '', // The article summury or content
             pubDate: '', // The item publishing datetime
             guid: '', // The item unique identifier, optional, default to the item link below.
             link: '', // The item link